leostera/pry/README.md

 > Watch your application spawn an unfold right in front of you 🔭

-As of right now, `pry` is just a very simple application that will trace and store all of `erlang:spawn` and `erlang:spawn_link` calls being made until it's stopped.
+As of right now, `pry` is just a very simple application that will trace and store all of `erlang:spawn` and `erlang:spawn_link` calls being made for any non-standard Erlang module.

-It lets you dump the data to disk for later analysis.
+Have a look at `pry_blacklist` to see exactly what's being ignored.

 ## Tutorial